ONE'S OWN ARENA by José Pedro Cortes

 territory is Toyama, Japan.

 As the title alludes, Cortes creates an arena of visual relationships, portraying men and women in their own circle of confidence and the city’s dark alleys, bars, plants and objects.
-All is mixed among sequences of intimate images of women in hotel rooms and houses, a trademark of his work.
+All is mixed among sequences of intimate images of women in his hotel room, working as studies of the body, a trademark of his work.

 Key to the exploration are the surfaces, the superficiality of things, as photography is, by nature, superficial.
 Skin, texture, light and shadow and even film itself is revealed as the essence of what is to be known.